Information on the offices involved with core facility advocacy, support, and oversight.

 - Increasing Core Visibility

-OTT strives to increase awareness and usage of our core facilities through promotional materials, website, and events highlighting core facilities.
+ORT strives to increase awareness and usage of our core facilities through development of promotional materials, maintaining the core facilities website, website design and maintenance for core facilities, and events highlighting core facilities.

-OTT is engaged in a continuing conversation with Office of Sponsored Research and School of Medicine Office of Research to develop, disseminate and implement policies and guidelines affecting core facilities.
+ORT is engaged in a continuing conversation with Office of Sponsored Research, School of Medicine Office of Research, and other Institutional Offices to develop, disseminate and implement policies and guidelines affecting core facilities.

 Phone: (919) 843-9554